|Major Groups > Polypores > Nigroporus vinosus|

 This tropical and subtropical polypore is easily recognized by the purplish color of its cap and pore surface.
 As it ages, however, it becomes more or less brown; mature specimens can be identified on the basis of the very tiny pores (7–8 pores per mm), the southeastern distribution, and microscopic features (see below).

-Although the range of Nigroporus vinosus is primarily limited to the tropics, the Gulf Coast, and the lower east coast of the United States, the illustrated specimens were found in southern Missouri, in the Mingo National Wildlife Refuge (which represents the northern tip of the Mississippi River cypress swamps) and in St. Louis.
+Although the range of Nigroporus vinosus is primarily limited to the tropics, the Gulf Coast, and the lower east coast of the United States, the illustrated specimens were found in central Missouri, in southern Missouri (in the Mingo National Wildlife Refuge, which represents the northern tip of the Mississippi River cypress swamps), and in St. Louis.

 Ecology: Saprobic on the decaying wood of hardwoods (especially oaks and sweet gum) or, more rarely, conifers; causing a white rot; growing alone or gregariously; late summer and fall; tropical and subtropical, and in southern Missouri.
 The illustrated and described collections are from Missouri.

 Cap: 4–20 cm across; flat or depressed; semicircular or kidney-shaped in outline; dry; finely velvety or felty when young, becoming more bald with age; purple-brown to pinkish tan when young, becoming dark brown or purplish brown with age; sometimes with concentric zones of color or texture; margin thin, pinkish when young.

 Pore Surface: Pinkish purple when young, becoming pinkish brown; bruising slowly brownish maroon to dark gray or blackish; with 7–8 round pores per mm; tubes to 5 mm deep.

 Spore Print: Reported as white.